Edo period: The early phase

+Ieyasu granted broad trading rights to the Dutch in 1609 and the English in 1613.
+He employed the Englishman William Adams as an advisor and use his knowledge to break the monopoly on international information previously held by Iberian missionaries.
 Like Hideyoshi, Ieyasu encouraged foreign trade but also was suspicious of outsiders.
 He wanted to make Edo a major port, but once he learned that the Europeans favoured ports in Kyūshū and that China had rejected his plans for official trade, he moved to control existing trade and allowed only certain ports to handle specific kinds of commodities.